iRocker Cruiser Ultra 2.0: Overview

 This was all done to allow the Cruiser Ultra to fold in half lengthwise before being folded up for storage.
 Folding the board in half first reduces the height of the bag needed by about half.
 Combined with the new materials and five-piece paddle, the entire package is significantly smaller than the original, and while it’s not small enough to fly as a carry-on, it can fit on the floor between the front and back seats of a sedan.
 I was able to bring the Cruiser Ultra with me on a recent family road trip along with the luggage for five people, beach supplies, and the passengers themselves without any issues fitting everything under the tonneau cover of the (very small) bed of my truck.

 With lightweight, compact boards one of the first questions many people, including myself, will ask is “how durable is it?”
 I have lots of experience backpacking as well and ultralight materials used to make sub-2lb backpacks are known for needing white-glove treatment.
+This is not the case for the Cruiser Ultra 2.0.
 So far, all indications on the durability of the Ultra series iSUPs from iRocker are pointing to being just as durable as their original counterparts.

 One area where they do show some differences though, is the cosmetics.
 Having the board fold in half at the same point over and over again does produce more wear on that one specific area.
-Here you can see some lines the color in the PVC, however there appears to be no physical damage to the PVC itself.
-Since these are new releases we’ve only had them for a few weeks.
-As time goes on we will update this review as needed.
-At this point, though, I have no concerns for the durability of the Cruiser Ultra over the normal concerns for all inflatable paddleboards (avoid dragging them and sharp objects).
-As always, clean and fully dry your board prior to storage and store them in a dry location out of the sun.
+Here you can see some lines the color in the PVC, however there is no physical damage to the PVC itself.

 (SUP & accessories)